Acquisition of the Werner Nekes Collection

 One Collection, Three Locations

-The three institutions take possession of parts of the collection in accordance with their shares (Cologne 50%, Frankfurt 29%, Potsdam 21%), yet they always keep the collection in its entirety and unique composition in mind.
-Each of the three institutions receives a selection of exhibits that represents the entire collection in the spirit of Werner Nekes.
-The universal character of the collection will thus be visible and comprehensible at all three locations.
-In addition, each institution will have the opportunity at any time in the future to lend objects that are in the care of one of the other partners.
-A joint database will keep the collection together and allow all cooperation partners, researchers and the general public to carry out their research.
+Although the three collaborative partners take possession of collection parts based on their respective shares (Cologne 50%, Frankfurt 29%, Potsdam 21%), they consistently consider the collection in its entirety and its unique composition.
+Each of the three institutions receives a curated selection of exhibits that embodies the spirit of Werner Nekes and represents the entire collection.
+This approach ensures that the universal nature of the collection remains visible and understandable across all three locations.
+Moreover, each institution retains the flexibility to borrow objects from the care of the other partners at any point in the future.
+A shared database will maintain the cohesiveness of the collection and allow all collaborating partners, researchers, and the general public to conduct their research.

-DFF Director Ellen Harrington about the acquisition of the Collection Werner Nekes
+Listen to DFF Director Ellen Harrington and exhibitions curator Steafnie Plappert talk about the acquisition of the Collection Werner Nekes and the rotating cabinet:

 Video thumbnail image: Martin Engelbrecht, Earthquake in Lissabon (General view), Hand-colorised copperplate engravings, Augsburg around 1760.